cragtracks/cragtracks/Hiking/Valle dei Mocheni/Readme.md

 Free parking: [location](https://goo.gl/maps/K9bogpG7TEk93Tj59)

-This hike starts from a paid parking (1500m) and climbs to Rifugio Sette Selle (2014m, 46.13232 11.39235) mostly following well marked path.
+This hike starts from the paid parking (1500m) and climbs East to Rifugio Sette Selle (2014m, 46.13232 11.39235) mostly following well marked path.
 As of end of March, 2023, the Rifugio was open (also for spending the night), which is noteworthy because it is not